edvin/pillar/README.md

 Instead of returning arrays, `load()` and `all()` now yield `StoredEvent` instances as generators — allowing **true streaming** of large event streams with minimal memory usage.

+**Optimistic concurrency:** This is handled for you by the AggregateSession.
+Can be disabled with the config setting `pillar.event_store.options.optimistic_locking` (default: true).
+Implementors: EventStore::append() accepts an optional `$expectedSequence`; if the per-aggregate version has advanced, it must throw a ConcurrencyException.

 ---